gafab/plantmgr/README.md

 Plant management and history records

 # Database setup
-Restore plantmgr.sql file located on "extras"
+Restore plantmgr.sql file located on "extra"
 After that, execute npm run db

 # API consumption
-There is a Postman project on "extras", feel free to import it
+There is a Postman project on "extra", feel free to import it